Rory J. Conces, PhD

 Although Conces works broadly in philosophy and has published articles in ethics, political philosophy, the philosophy of science, aesthetics, and the teaching of critical reasoning, much of his work crosses disciplinary boundaries.
 For some time his research interests have lied at the intersection of philosophy, political science, psychology, and the visual arts and urban design.
 He works primarily on questions about the nature of conflict in general; the nature of ethnonationalist conflict in particular; and the array of epistemological, ethical, and psychological issues that comprise peacebuilding, particularly as it pertains to the Balkans.

-He is currently working on an article that furthers his study of the hyperintellectual, as well as an article that highlights the importance of evocative objects and enclaves to deliberative democracy.
+He is currently working on an article that highlights the importance of evocative objects and enclaves to peace building and deliberative democracy.

 During the past thirteen years, Conces has lectured in China at South China Normal University, Zhongshan University, and Hangzhou Teachers College; in Bosnia and Herzegovina at the University of Sarajevo, the University Dzemal Bijedic of Mostar, and the University of Tuzla; in Croatia at the University of Rijeka; in Kosovo at the University of Prishtina, the University of Priština (Kosovska Mitrovica), and at the Academic Training Association Mitrovica Summer School; in Northern Ireland at Queen's University of Belfast; in Austria at The European Training and Research Centre for Human Rights and Democracy in Graz; in England at University College; in Denmark at Aarhus University, and in Sweden at Malmö University.